georgittanchev/ServerOptimizer/docs/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me at info@tanchev.net.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution